Dmum303/CV/README.md

 ## David Thomson

-I have recently graduated from makers bootcamp, regularly rated as one of the best in the world, having spent 16 weeks intensively training to be a software developer.
+I have recently graduated from makers bootcamp, regularly rated as one of the best in the world, spending 16 weeks intensively training to be a software developer.
 I have 17 years work experience in a viriety of roles before deciding to retrain.
-My last 10 years working life was providing money advice and debt solutions in client facing roles.
+My last 10 years working life was providing money advice and debt solutions to clients struggling financially.
 I am excited by the limitless possiblities of tech, it's ubiquity and the solutions it can bring to existing real world problems.

 ## Projects